 - Welcome gift bag including a hand-made journal, a Cooking Vacations Chef’s apron, and recipe booklet.

-- Round trip transfers from Naples Airport or Naples Train station to Positano.*
+- Round trip group transfers from Naples Airport or Naples Train station to Positano.*

 - * Wi-Fi internet connection available.

 $3,095 per person, based on double occupancy with sea view.
 Italian VAT included.

 Click to view Accommodations Options & Upgrades!

 $695 staring price for single supplement.**

 $2,795 per person, based on double occupancy mountain view.
 Italian VAT included.